Frequently Asked Questions

 Will I have access to the sessions after the conference has concluded?

 Registered LPSC attendees will have full access to the recorded sessions after the conference has concluded for up to 30 days.

-Will there be networking opportunities for students and early-career scientists?
+Will there be networking opportunities for attendees?

 The virtual conference has interaction and networking opportunities built right into the platform.
 First-time attendees should check out the Public and Scientist Engagement Events.